 - 12.3.1 Perform initial processing as described in this SOP and protocol-specific documents. - 12.3.2 Ensure that all specimens are properly logged and labeled according to LDMS conventions. - 12.3.3 Wrap the caps of all tubes and cryovials with parafilm prior to packaging for shipment. - 12.3.4 Place tubes into STP-710 leak-proof bags as follows: - 12.3.4.1 Snap frozen cryovials in one bag with appropriate absorbent material - 12.3.4.2 Place into one Tyvek envelope and seal.
-Place the sealed tyvek bag into the inner box. - 12.3.4.3 Fill the packaging half full with dry ice pellets.
-Add the Tyvek envelope and fill the remainder of the box with dry ice. - 12.3.4.4 Insert a shipping manifest and return airbill into a plastic sleeve and place on top of Styrofoam lid prior to closing and sealing box with packing tape. - 12.3.4.5 Follow all ACTG/IMPAACT shipping protocols and any protocol-specific instructions for receiving laboratory notifications and tracking of specimens. - 12.3.4.6 Ship overnight for next-day receipt.
-Protocol-specific shipping addresses and information can be found in the protocol Laboratory Processing Chart (LPC).
+Place the sealed tyvek bag into the inner box. - 12.3.4.3 Fill the packaging with dry ice pellets, ensuring the inner box is secure. - 12.3.4.4 Insert a shipping manifest and return air waybill into a plastic sleeve and place on top of Styrofoam lid prior to closing and sealing box with packing tape. - 12.3.4.5 Follow all ACTG/IMPAACT shipping protocols and any protocol-specific instructions for receiving laboratory notifications and tracking of specimens. - 12.3.4.6 Ship overnight for next-day receipt.
+Protocol-specific shipping addresses and information can be found in the protocol Laboratory Processing Chart .